SourenP/ots_font/README.md

 ## Import

-You can import the font into bitfontmaker2 using the .txt file.
+You can import the font into bitfontmaker2 by using the .txt file.

 ## Versions